manojsdeveloper/my-dev.to/blog-posts/typescript/typescript-generics.md

 At the root level of generics is the ability to use T as any possible type (not to be confused with typescript any).
 Meaning Array<T> is the interface (for lack of a better word) and when we create a concrete type we replace T with a declared type:

 Array<number>
 So for the interface Array<T> what makes more sense than T?
 I don't know.
 I do know that T has to be a Type (number, string, etc) so it makes sense to use T because it the first letter of the word Type.
 I think Array<Type> would be really confusing and/or might even be invalid if type or Type became reserved or restricted (currently type has special meaning in certain contexts so it's also a poor choice) so avoiding those is a good choice.
-Other languages (C-sharp, Java) also choose to use T, so switching between languages and being able to use the same term is advantageous.
+Other languages ([C-sharp]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/generic-methods, [Java]: https://docs.oracle.com/javase/tutorial/java/generics/types.html) also choose to use T, so switching between languages and being able to use the same term is advantageous.

 On the flip side what would the following mean?